Canon M3 vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Leica SL – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS M3: